 Focus and Attention Increases Productivity and Flow

 As we have just seen, focus and attention are important because they build trust.
 Trust is a vital part of taking our friends, family, and coworkers on the journey from where we are to where we want to go.
-Another second reason focus and attention matter are they increase the likelihood of entering a state of flow.
+Another reason focus and attention matter is that they increase the likelihood of entering a state of flow.
 In positive psychology, flow is also known as being in the zone.

 Flow is focus and attention on steroids.
 It’s a hyper-focused state where,

 - More work is accomplished in less time.